-Oil is big business in Texas, and for good reason: the volume of oil coming from the Lone Star State puts it in the ballfield of major oil-producing countries like Iran and Iraq.
+Oil is big business in Austin, and for good reason: the volume of oil coming from the Lone Star State puts it in the ballfield of major oil-producing countries like Iran and Iraq.
 And the end is nowhere in sight.
 The Texas oil industry is booming, with experts predicting major market growth in the coming decade.

 Statistical analysis reveals a clear correlation between oil industry driving and motor vehicle collisions.
 A study published in Accident Analysis & Prevention found that oilfield drivers face elevated worker fatality rates.
 The results of that analysis showed that oil and gas industry drivers are 8.5 times more likely to die in a motor vehicle crash than workers in other private industries.
 Meanwhile, the National Institute for Occupational Safety and Health reports that automobile accidents — specifically those that result from driver fatigue — are a leading cause of fatality in the oil and gas industry.